DAC-20/submission1134/README.md

 - FPGA host x86\_64 machine x2 (or more)

 ## Directory contents
+device\_plugin/: this folder contains the modified fpga device plugin based on [Xilinx's official device plugin](https://github.com/Xilinx/FPGA_as_a_Service/tree/master/k8s-fpga-device-plugin/trunk).
+Note that because of open-source license constriction, we don't erase the Xilinx author information of the original version from the source code.

 task\_scheduler/: this folder contains the major framework components, such as the task scheduler (balancer & scalar), container manager, etc.

 caller/: this folder contains the go script for issuing requests to the task\_scheduler to evaluate its performance.